Home » SSDI & Veterans » SSDI for 100% Disabled Vets

 - Unclear timeline: The SSA needs to determine that your disability will last at least 12 months.
 You must also have worked recently enough and contributed a sufficient amount to Social Security to qualify for benefits.
 Your documentation must show how long you have lived with your condition and when the disability began.

-What To Do if You Have 100 Percent Disability From the VA but Are Denied SSDI
+What To Do if You Have a 100% VA Disability Rating but Are Denied SSDI

-If you are a 100 percent disabled veteran and have been denied SSDI benefits, you have 60 days to appeal the decision.
-There are four levels of appeal, but you might not have to go through them all.
-To request a reconsideration, you can fill out a form online.
-You can also mail or fax the Request for Reconsideration form to your nearest SSA office.
+If you are a 100 percent disabled veteran and have been denied SSDI benefits, you have 60 days to appeal the decision and seek a reconsideration.
+You can complete an online Request for Reconsideration or send the form to your nearest SSA office via mail or fax.

 Hiring an SSDI Lawyer

 SSDI benefits can help you and your family stay on solid financial footing while you are unable to work because of a disability.
 Many veterans don’t know they can receive both VA disability benefits and SSDI.
 However, the application process can be detailed and complicated.
-Working with an SSDI lawyer dedicated to helping veterans can make the process easier.
+To make the process easier and give you a better shot at success, Veterans Guide can connect you with an SSDI lawyer dedicated to helping veterans.

 To learn how we can help you, contact Veterans Guide today.